 Cumulus Linux implements TACACS+ client AAA (Accounting, Authentication, and Authorization) in a transparent way with minimal configuration.
 The client implements the TACACS+ protocol as described in this IETF document.
 There is no need to create accounts or directories on the switch.
 Accounting records are sent to all configured TACACS+ servers by default.
 Use of per-command authorization requires additional setup on the switch.

-- TACACS+ privilege 15 users can run any command with sudo via the
+- TACACS+ privilege 15 users can run any command with sudo using the

 /etc/sudoers.d/tacplusfile that is installed by the

 Install the TACACS+ Client Packages

 TACACS+ requires the following packages to be installed on Cumulus Linux.
-They are not part of the base Cumulus Linux image installation.
+These packages are not part of the base Cumulus Linux image installation.